-Amin (“A-meen”) Danai, J.D., is a full-time civil mediator.
-He mediates both in person across the Commonwealth and by Zoom.
-His mediation practice spans numerous practice areas, including business, employment, personal injury, professional liability, real estate, and securities.
+Amin (“A-meen”) Danai, J.D., is a full-time mediator.
+He mediates in person across the Commonwealth and by Zoom, handling disputes across numerous practice areas including business/commercial, employment, personal injury, professional liability, real estate, securities, and trust and probate.

 Before transitioning to mediation full time, Amin practiced law at Ropes & Gray LLP for nine years.
 His interest in mediation developed while at Ropes & Gray.
-After completing his initial mediation training and mediating disputes in court, Amin took a hiatus from Ropes & Gray for an intensive mediation program at The Mediation Group.
+After completing his initial mediation training and mediating disputes in court, Amin took a hiatus from Ropes & Gray for an intensive mediation program at The Mediation Group in Brookline, MA.
 He learned from Brad Honoroff while working with him on over a hundred complex cases, and also worked with many other prominent Boston mediators.
-This rare experience has enabled Amin to see many different mediation styles and to learn what works and what doesn't.
-In his mediation practice, he draws from that experience to tailor his approach to the case at hand.
+This rare experience exposed Amin to many different mediation styles and enabled him to learn what works and what doesn't.
+He draws from that experience to tailor his approach to the case at hand.
 References are available from attorneys who have mediated with Amin.

+Amin is a graduate of St. Lawrence University, magna cum laude, and Boston University School of Law, summa cum laude.
 Before law school, Amin served under AmeriCorps in a legal aid office in Worcester.
 He grew up in western Massachusetts and lives there now with his wife and daughter.
-He’s an avid golfer, squash player, mountain biker and alpine skier.
+He’s an avid golfer, squash player, mountain biker, and alpine skier.

 Education